Facioscapulohumeral muscular dystrophy: History

 The first description of a person with FSHD in medical literature appears in an autopsy report by Jean Cruveilhier in 1852.
 In 1868, Duchenne published his seminal work on Duchenne muscular dystrophy, and as part of its differential was a description of FSHD.
 First in 1874, then with a more commonly cited publication in 1884, and again with pictures in 1885, the French physicians Louis Landouzy and Joseph Dejerine published details of the disease, recognizing it as a distinct clinical entity, and thus FSHD is sometimes referred to as Landouzy Dejerine disease.
 In their paper of 1886, Landouzy and Dejerine drew attention to the familial nature of the disorder and mentioned that four generations were affected in the kindred that they had investigated.
 Formal definition of FSHD's clinical features did not occur until 1952 when a large Utah family with FSHD was studied.
-Beginning about 1980 an increasing interest in FSHD led to increased understanding of the great variability in the disease and a growing understanding of the genetic and pathophysiological complexities.
+Beginning around 1980, an increasing interest in FSHD led to an increased understanding of the great variability in the disease and a growing understanding of the genetic and pathophysiological complexities.
 By the late 1990s, researchers were finally beginning to understand the regions of chromosome 4 associated with FSHD.

 Since the publication of the unifying theory in 2010, researchers continued to refine their understanding of DUX4.
 With increasing confidence in this work, researchers proposed the first a consensus view in 2014 of the pathophysiology of the disease and potential approaches to therapeutic intervention based on that model.

 Alternate and historical names for FSHD include the following: